Long-Lived Light Mediators from Higgs boson Decay at HL-LHC, FCC-hh and a Proposal of Dedicated LLP Detectors for FCC-hh: The long-lived mediator particle at the 100 TeV collider

 The detector volume requires elements for detecting charged decay products of the LLP with good timing and spatial resolutions.
 The current technology of RPCs can achieve a timing resolution of 350\,ps per single gas-gap of 1\,mm, which can be further improved by combining several such layers \cite{Aielli:2019ivi}.
 We can also achieve a spatial resolution of at least 0.5\,cm \cite{Bauer:2019vqk}.
 Since the long-lived particle can decay to a wide variety of final states, the presence of some calorimeter can aid in the identification of the particles, which can enhance the sensitivity of these detectors, extending the search to LLPs decaying to photons. calorimeters will also enable mass reconstruction, which can help in reducing the SM background coming from long-lived particles like $K_L$.
 Placing our detector in the central region also has the added advantage of reduced backgrounds as compared to the forward direction.
 The possibility of integrating the detector with the FCC-hh trigger system can also be explored since we are proposing it to be placed just 25\,m away from the IP.

-Fig.\,\ref{fig:limit-mathu100} shows the projected upper limits on the branching fraction, Br$(h \to \phi \phi)$, for 4 observed decays of long-lived mediator particles within the three decay volumes of the DELIGHT detectors as described above.
+Fig.\,\ref{fig:limit-mathu100} shows the projected upper limits on the branching fraction of the Higgs boson decaying into a pair of mediator particles, Br$(h \to \phi \phi)$, for 4 observed decays of long-lived mediator particles within the three decay volumes of the DELIGHT detectors as described above.
 Comparing the results from DELIGHT\,(A) with that of MATHUSLA, we observe an improvement by a factor of $\sim 540$, of which around $\sim 150$ is accounted by the increased cross-section and integrated luminosity.
 Another factor of $\sim$ 3--4 is gained in the efficiency by moving the detector close to the IP.
 The best limits come from DELIGHT\,(B), which has the highest decay volume among the three (about four times bigger than the decay volume of MATHUSLA), and the performance is better by a factor of 2 compared to DELIGHT\,(A).

-DELIGHT\,(A), and (C) have the same decay volumes, however their different dimensions lead to different geometric acceptances.
+DELIGHT\,(C) has twice the same decay volume as DELIGHT\,(A).
 Here, the $\Delta\eta \times \Delta\phi$ coverage of the detector is determined by its $\Delta y\times\Delta z$, which is smaller for DELIGHT\,(C) compared to DELIGHT\,(A).
 Reducing $\Delta y$ makes sure that it has some shielding from cosmic rays, and therefore, this background is easier to be handled.
 Its detector volume is compensated by an increased $\Delta x$, and it is like a long tunnel along the line towards the centre of the collider ring.
 The limits obtained from DELIGHT\,(C) are smaller than that from DELIGHT\,(A) by a factor of around $0.8-0.9$.
-Therefore, if the dimensions of DELIGHT\,(C) is more ergonomic and feasible than DELIGHT\,(A), since the former has smaller $\Delta y \times \Delta z$, we do not lose on the sensitivity much.
+Therefore, if the dimension of DELIGHT\,(C) is more ergonomic and feasible than DELIGHT\,(A), since the former has smaller $\Delta y \times \Delta z$, we do not lose on the sensitivity much.